 It’s scientifically proven.
 If you’re doing it to give your company a better strategic roadmap, keep it short so you can easily review and edit it often.
 Form follows function.
 Don’t do what you won’t use.

 So, for example, if you aren’t writing a plan for outsiders, then you probably don’t need descriptions of the product, team, or exit strategy.
 Just cover the key points—strategy, tactics, milestones, and essential numbers—with simple bullet point lists and tables.

 What’s the point of a business plan?

 So when you find a sample plan that you think you like, don’t cheat your business by taking too many shortcuts.
-Use the sample for inspiration and guidance.
+Use the sample for inspiration and guidance, and to get a clearer sense of what the necessary business plan sections really are.
 But do your own work, so you can reap your own rewards.